cshum/imagor/docs/docs/intro.md

 imagor is a fast, secure image processing server and Go library.

-imagor uses one of the most efficient image processing libraries, [libvips](https://github.com/libvips/libvips), with the Go binding [vipsgen](https://github.com/cshum/vipsgen), which is also available for low-level libvips operations directly in Go.
+imagor uses one of the most efficient image processing libraries, [libvips]( with the Go binding [vipsgen](https://github.com/cshum/vipsgen).
 It is typically 4-8x [faster](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) than using the quickest ImageMagick settings. imagor implements libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) to facilitate parallel processing pipelines and achieve high network throughput.
 [Benchmarks](./benchmarks) show imagor is one of the fastest image processing servers.